kyuupichan/kcpp/README.rst

 =================================================

-There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming (but are not).
-It is fairly easy to be "almost" conforming, but the last 10-20% is very hard.
-This is particularly true when it comes to endless corner cases, or more recent features like processing generic UTF-8 source, extended identifiers, __VA_OPT__, and handling UCNs.
-None make an effort at high-quality diagnostics and their codebases do not appeal as something to build on.
+There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming, but are only superficially so.
+It is indeed quite some work to be almost conforming, but the last 10-20% is very hard, particularly considering endless corner cases, or more recent features like processing UTF-8 source with extended identifiers, raw strings, the addition of __VA_OPT__ feature, and handling UCNs.
+None of the preprocessors I'm aware of (other than those of the much larger projects GCC and Clang) make an effort at high-quality diagnostics or serious standards compliance, and their codebases do not appeal as something to build on.

 To my surprise two or three Python preprocessors exist as well, but have similar defects to their C and C++ counterparts and/or have other goals such as visualization (cpip is a